-- Successful completion of the coursework specified for the chosen program, as listed in the academic catalogue at the time of the student's entry, with a minimum total of 126 credit hours for the Bachelor of Arts degree, 62 credit hours for the Diploma, and 31 credit hours for the Certificate.
-Specialized certificates (e.g., Educational Assistant) may have reduced hours. - Be in good standing with all Columbia departments (e.g., Academics, Student Development, etc.). - Have a minimum cumulative grade point average (GPA) of 2.0. - Have completed at least 24 credit hours at Columbia (all programs).
-Bachelor of Arts graduates cannot substitute or transfer RELS 460: Theological Confessions, EXPL 3XX: Internship, and CHRM 421: Spiritual Formation and Discernment into their program at Columbia. - Have no outstanding financial obligations to the College.
+- Successful completion of the coursework specified for the chosen program, as listed in the academic catalogue at the time of the student's entry, with a minimum total of 120 credit hours for the Bachelor of Arts degree, 63 credit hours for the Diploma, and 31 credit hours for the Certificate.
+Specialized certificates (e.g., Educational Assistant) may have reduced hours. - Be in good standing with all Columbia departments (e.g., Academics, Student Development, etc.). - Have a minimum cumulative grade point average (GPA) of 2.0.

+- Have completed at least 24 credit hours at Columbia (all programs with the exception of Educational Assistant).
+Bachelor of Arts graduates cannot substitute or transfer RELS 460: Theological Confessions, EXPL 3XX: Internship, and CHRM 421: Senior Discernment and Formation into their program at Columbia. - Have no outstanding financial obligations to the College.